babashka/babashka/README.md

 ## Rationale

 If you're a bash expert, you probably don't need this.
-But for those of us who can use a tiny sprinkle of Clojure on their bash scripts, it may be useful.
-If most of your shell script evolves into Clojure, you might want to turn to:
+But for those of us who can use a tiny sprinkle of Clojure on their shell scripts, it may be useful.
+If most of your script evolves into Clojure, you might want to turn to:

 - [planck](https://planck-repl.org/)
 - [joker](https://github.com/candid82/joker)